nbeddows/meen-i8080-arcade/README.md

 `sample-size:512` - The audio output sample size.<br>

 **NOTE**: these options can be changed if using custom audio samples.
+**NOTE**: the RP IO Controller does not support audio, these options have no affect.

 #### Software